 Being focused on what you know, understand and are good at is crucial.
 Making wild forays into new markets and industries – spreading yourself thin – and expecting a smooth ride is the false hope of at best an optimist and, at worst, a fool.
 They are many corporate examples of where firms have failed when they have tried to become conglomerates.
 As former Johnson & Johnson chairman, Robert Johnson said, “Never acquire a business you don’t know how to run.”

 At IGEL, we are focused on being focused.
-Our raison d’être is endpoint management.
+Our raison d’être is endpoint security and optimization.
 That’s all we do.
 And we have been doing it since the business was founded in 1989.

 - We invest hugely in product development each year.
 Innovation is a hallmark of IGEL’s approach.